-If a BCR Member considers that the legislation applicable to it would prevent it from complying with the Rules or the IGA or have a substantial adverse effect on the protections provided by these Rules or the IGA, the BCR Member shall notify the Responsible BCR Member, DPO, Europe and the Chief DPO, unless this would be prohibited by a law enforcement authority or state security body, for example where secrecy is required to preserve the confidentiality of a law enforcement investigation (a "secrecy requirement").
+If a Member considers that the legislation applicable to it would prevent it from complying with the Rules or the IGA or have a substantial adverse effect on the protections provided by these Rules or the IGA, the Member shall notify the Responsible Member (UK), DPO, UK and the Chief DPO, unless this would be prohibited by a law enforcement authority or state security body, for example where secrecy is required to preserve the confidentiality of a law enforcement investigation (a "secrecy requirement").

-2.2 Undertakings Given by BCR Members as Data Exporters
+2.2 Undertakings Given by Members as Data Exporters

-2.2.1 Continuous Compliance with GDPR and BCR
+2.2.1 Continuous Compliance with UK GDPR and UK-BCR

-The Data Exporters warrant that their processing, including the transfer itself, of the personal data has been, is and will continue to be carried out in compliance with the International SOS Data Protection Policy and these Rules, thus continuing to assure the adequate level of protection of rights and freedoms afforded to data subjects under the GDPR as implemented by the EU member states.
+The Data Exporters warrant that their processing, including the transfer itself, of the personal data has been, is and will continue to be carried out in compliance with the International SOS Data Protection Policy and these Rules, thus continuing to assure the adequate level of protection of rights and freedoms afforded to data subjects under the UK GDPR.